Chippalrus/Kontent-Management-System/README.md

 # Use at own Risk.
-I have given up on maintaining the code cleanly.
+I keep burning out on it and putting it on hiatus.
 Poorly written code.
 Right now, since I revamped it to work with only shared documents, it currently generates everything all at once, which can cause HTTP timeouts.
 I will be implimenting staggered generation when I feel like it.
 There are a bunch of optimisation that can also be done, but I'm burnt out on this project.
+I will be rewriting some code to place the config files outside of scope.
+Whenever I get around to it.... probably never.

 # Disclaimer
 A personal project / proof of concept to create blogs by using Google Docs/Drive, with a focus of not relying on MySQL (and backups from webserver).
 This is not an alternative to a professional CMS or Website Generator.